-Pipeline depth is a fundamental choice in the design of a processor microarchitecture.
+Pipeline depth is one of the fundamental choices in the design of a processor microarchitecture.
 Increasing pipeline depth results in higher clock speeds, but with diminishing returns due to pipeline latch delays.
-Hartstein et al. [48] show that the optimal processor pipeline depth for performance is proportional to $\sqrt{t_p/t_o}$ , where $t_p$ is the total logic delay of the processor pipeline and $t_o$ is the delay overhead of a pipeline latch.
+Hartstein et al. [48] show that the optimal processor pipeline depth for performance is proportional to $\sqrt{\frac{t_p}{t_o}}$, where t_p is the total logic delay of the processor pipeline, and t_o is the delay overhead of a pipeline latch.
 Other properties of a processor design, such as branch prediction accuracy, the presence of out-of-order execution, or issue width, also affect the optimal pipeline depth, but these properties depend on microarchitecture, not implementation technology.
-The implementation technology-dependent parameters $t_o$ and $t_p$ have a similar effect on the optimal pipeline depth for different processor microarchitectures, and these are the only two parameters that change when comparing implementations of the same microarchitecture on two different implementation technologies (custom CMOS versus FPGA).
+The implementation technologydependent parameters t_o and t_p have a similar effect on the optimal pipeline depth for different processor microarchitectures, and these are the only two parameters that change when comparing implementations of the same microarchitecture on two different implementation technologies (custom CMOS vs. FPGA).

-Section IV-H showed that the delay ratio of registers (which is the $t_o$ of the FPGA versus the $t_o$ custom CMOS, measured as ~15×) is lower than the delay ratio of a complete processor (which is roughly the $t_p$ of the processor on the FPGA versus the $t_p$ of a custom CMOS processor, ~22×), increasing $t_p/t_o$ on FPGA.
-The change in $t_p/t_o$ is roughly (22/15), suggesting soft processors should have pipeline depths roughly 20% longer compared with an equivalent microarchitecture implemented in custom CMOS.
-Today's soft processors prefer short pipelines [52] because soft processors had low complexity and have low $t_p$ , and not due to a property of the FPGA substrate.
+Section IV-H showed that the delay ratio of registers (which is the t_o of the FPGA vs. the t_o custom CMOS, measured as $\sim 15 \times$) is lower than the delay ratio of a complete processor (which is roughly4 the t_p of the processor on the FPGA vs. the t_p of a custom CMOS processor, $\sim 22 \times$), increasing t_p/t_o on FPGA.
+The change in t_p/t_o is roughly (22/15), suggesting soft processors should have pipeline depths roughly 20% longer compared to an equivalent microarchitecture implemented in custom CMOS.
+Today's soft processors prefer short pipelines [52] because soft processors had low complexity and have low t_p , and not due to a property of the FPGA substrate.
 In addition, pipeline registers are nearly free in area in many FPGA designs because most designs consume more logic cells (LUTs) than registers, further encouraging deeper pipelines in soft processors.